islamelnabarawy/rps3env/README.md

 https://coveralls.io/repos/github/islamelnabarawy/rps3env/badge.svg?branch=master&random=a83n0wd)](
 https://coveralls.io/github/islamelnabarawy/rps3env?branch=master)

 ## Description

 This repository contains an OpenAI Gym environment for the (Rock, Paper, Scissors)^3 turn-based strategy game.

+## Installation:

+After cloning the repository, you can use the environment in one of two ways:

+1. Add the directory where you cloned the repo to your `PYTHON_PATH`
+2. Install the package in development mode using pip: `pip install -e .`

+If you use the first option, you need to manually make sure the dependencies are installed.

+The second option will install the package into your `pip` environment as a link to the directory, so it will reflect the changes when you `git pull` or make any changes to the code.

 ## Copyright Notice